jalchav1993/Notebook-SocketIO-Android-Client/README.md

 > Implemented in Java for Android Studio.

-> The client is a shared note-taker that connects to a back end using github package socket.io-client, and broadcasts any text changes to all clients connected to the session; this allows multiple clients to edit a note.
+> The client is a shared note-taker that connects to a back end using github package socket.io-client.

+> broadcasts any text changes to all clients connected to the session; this allows multiple clients to edit a note.

 ## How to use